Who is a website audit for?

 The objective of a website audit is to identify problems and areas of improvement.
 Once those have been resolved, improvements with speed, page load times and page stability can be expected.

 The impact of speed and ease of use can have a direct impact on conversion, but different and more focused analysis on how customers interact with your website can be achieved through usability testing, and that can be important for keeping people engaged with your website so they stay instead of dropping off.

 Give people a reason to stay on your website

-If the visitor stays on your website for a few minutes or more it will deem that to be a successful match for what the visitor was searching for.
-But if that visitor left after a few seconds, Google will interpret that as a bad match or poor experience.
+Let's say that a page on your website appears in a search and the searcher clicks on the link to that page.
+If they stay on the page for a few minutes or more it will be considered to be successful match for what the visitor was searching for.
+But if that visitor left after a few seconds, Google can interpret that as a bad match or poor experience.

 Why did they send you there in the first place?

 Liken this to someone recommending that you visit a specific shop to buy a particular item...

 You take their advice but then you walk into the shop and immediately decide that it's not for you.
 You might get a bad first impression, or conclude very quickly that they don't sell what you're looking for, or it's too cluttered and difficult to find either the product or anyone to help you.
 So you could walk out of that store within seconds and wonder why you were advised to go there in the first place!